mikewesthad/phaser-3-tilemap-blog-posts/posts/post-5/README.md

 ## Overview

 In the [last post](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-4-meet-matter-js-abf4dfa65ca1), we got acquainted with the Matter.js physics engine and played with dropping bouncy emoji around a scene.
 Now we're going to build on that Matter knowledge and step through building a 2D platformer.
-We'll learn how collisions work in Matter, get familiar with a plugin that will allow us to nicely watch for collisions in Phaser and then get into the core of the platformer.
+We'll learn how collisions work in Matter, get familiar with a plugin that will allow us to neatly watch for collisions in Phaser and then get into the core of the platformer.

 ## Collisions in Matter